zokrezyl/ymery-cpp/README.md

 C++ implementation of the ymery UI framework using ImGui with YAML-based widget definitions.

+For the sister project, python based implementation, see https://github.com/zokrezyl/ymery.
+That repo contains more documentation as well as an online demo https://zokrezyl.github.io/ymery/demo/index.html

+The two repos will be merged at a certain moment.

 ## Features

 - YAML-based UI layout definitions